 - Kosher salt and pepper

 Making the Braised Beef:

 Braising the beef takes the majority of the time with this recipe.
 Depending on the amount and size of the beef, this can take anywhere from 3 to 5 hours.
 This can be made earlier in the day or just in time for dinner.

 Start by season the chuck roast with liberally with salt and pepper and cut into about 2 inch cubes.

-In a skillet or non-stick pan heat 1 tbsp of olive oil and sear the cut pieces of chuck roast.
+In a skillet or non-stick pan heat 1 tablespoon of olive oil and sear the cut pieces of chuck roast.
 I did this in two batches so that the meat was not over crowded.
 This should take under 5 minutes, just enough to get a good sear on the outside.
 While meat is searing roughly chop onion, carrots, and celery.
 These don’t need to be precisely cut since they will be strained out in the end but this gives the broth a good depth of flavor.